 One doesn’t need to look too hard in to the history of South Asia to find mentions of African’s who played an important part in the turbulent past of the sub-continent.
 And this is where the connection between the past and today becomes confusing.
 You can read books talking about the Nawab of Janjira, the most powerful African ruler in India but find almost nothing about the people brought as slaves from Africa.

-Unlike the Atlantic slave trade there was virtually no documentation in a trade where the Arabs played a large part, so the question of who? from where?
+Unlike the Atlantic slave trade there is very little documentation of the trade.
+So the question of who? from where?
 Even how many? is very difficult to be answered.
 Once they arrived in Zanzibar’s notorious slave market their identity vanished and after arriving in South Asia if they weren’t to join famous army regiments of Kings they disappeared into a life of hard undocumented labour.

 The powerful African past recorded in history books play in stark contrast to the life of the vast majority of African slaves brought to the sub-continent and indeed to situation of the sidi/sheedi today.
 Most live on the fringes of society, often poor farmers and in remote villages, suffering from discrimination they receive little opportunity in modern day South Asia.

 However, this is slowly beginning to change as more gain access to higher education, they are beginning to form their own Societies and organisations, helping the development of their own communities but it is awareness of their communities, of their people, that they crave.
 They are proud of their African roots and those few aspects of African culture that has survived time especially in music and dance, is celebrated.

 But academia and modern media have largely ignored them, or rather never even known about them.
 Studies do exist and books have been written and certain media outlets have even visited their villages and celebrated this unique phenomenon of the existence of ‘African-villages’ in India but that is where it ends and the media moves on.